mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 kind of like mindset is very uncommon in our industry.
 Like a lot of people they want, you know, overnight success.
 They want, like, you know, short-term thinking of like short some project that can basically make your wealthy.
-But the one I'm thinking about Scott, like, okay, if I need to work on this for like 30 years, you know, then, or 40 years or 50 years, you know, it becomes like a very different mindset that you go into this and also like a very different timeline.
+But the one I'm thinking about is like, okay, if I need to work on this for like 30 years, you know, then, or 40 years or 50 years, you know, it becomes like a very different mindset that you go into this and also like a very different timeline.
 Yeah.